mahynski/my_package/README.md

 Documentation is stored in the `docs/` folder and is currently set up to use [sphinx](https://www.sphinx-doc.org/en/master/).

-First build the `requirements.txt` that will be needed to build the documentation.
+First create the `requirements.txt` that will be needed to build the documentation.
 This is done by running `pip-compile` on the `requirements.in` file.

 Be sure to add any additional requirements you add to the `pyproject.toml` file etc. to `requirements.in` also.